 - Adopting a global approach to investments across emerging and developed markets

-- Balancing economic development and financial returns mandates
+- Balancing economic development and financial return mandates

-- Setting up deal sourcing and co-investment partnerships with other institutional investors or private equity firms
+- Setting up deal sourcing and co-investment partnerships/vehicles with other institutional investors

 - Institutionalizing policies and processes (e.g., portfolio management) in line with best practices

-- Improving governance and transparency in line with best practices and Santiago principles
+- Improving governance and transparency in line with best practices, such as Santiago principles

 - Focusing their portfolio on core activities where they can leverage their differentiated capabilities, while aiming to divest or turn around underperforming businesses